Standard Details and Codes of Practice for Developers

 The use of Standard Details is mandatory in all Irish Water Connection Agreement Offers issued after 6 June 2016.
-The Codes of Practice is mandatory in all Connection Agreements issued after 30th April 2017.
+The Codes of Practice will be mandatory in all Connection Agreements issued from 30th April 2017.

 - Standard Details for water infrastructure

 - Design Risk Assessment for water infrastructure standard details

 - Design Risk Assessment Code of Practice for water infrastructure

 Connection to Irish Water networks through third party infrastructure

 A Self Lay Agreement is your Connection Offer, which is issued to you once the design for your development has been agreed with Irish Water.
 The Self Lay Agreement details all works to be carried out by the Developer in connection with the construction of the Water & Wastewater Services Infrastructure within a development, and also the costs involved with connecting this infrastructure to the Irish Water public network.

 Developers should note, where a request for connection to Irish Water’s Network(s) is received which involves a connection through third party infrastructure not yet taken in charge by a local authority, the Developer will be required to:

 - Identify the elements of the third party infrastructure required to convey the water and/or wastewater from the development to the Irish Water Network(s) (the “Arterial Pipes”)

 - Satisfy Irish Water that the Arterial Pipes have adequate capacity and have been sufficiently constructed to convey the proposed water and/or wastewater loads